mehmetaliaksoy/simple_blackjack/README.md

 # simple_blackjack
-A Simple Blackjack implementation with C++
+A Simple Blackjack implementation in C++